NeilMacMullen/jumpfs/README.md

 It's invaluable if you spend a lot of time in a command shell.

-The core is the gomark.exe executable.
+The core is the jumpfs.exe executable.

 Wrapper scripts are provided for...
 - Powershell